DEATH DO US PART

 migraine headaches and glaucoma are a few of the souvenirs men have

-was married to a borderline disordered female for twelve years.
+of my ex's was married to a borderline disordered female for twelve

-He's now suffering with a form of Parkinson's Disease--and trying
+years.
+He's now suffering with a form of Parkinson's Disease--and

-to stay alive.
-If you've repressed your anger in this marriage
+trying to stay alive.
+If you've repressed your anger in

 may erupt in your body.
 Let's help